bluelovers/vue-i18next2/README.md

 	```

 	VueI18Next is just a function, exported by this module.
 It takes Vue as its
-	single arument and returns the `i18next`, set up with a `Promise` based
+	single argument and returns the `i18next`, set up with a `Promise` based
 	backend.
 This backend needs a `load()` function supplied that returns a
 	`Promise`.